Listicle

 Climate Action Jun 11, 2024

-At Henkel, our experts work every day to develop solutions that make our products more sustainable and path the way towards a future that protects our planet.
+At Henkel, our experts work every day to develop solutions that make our products more sustainable and path the way towards a .
 Production and packaging play a central role in this, but logistics is also an important lever for us to contribute to a more sustainable economy.
 After all, the transportation of goods is responsible for eight percent of global greenhouse gas emissions.
 That is why we have set ourselves the goal to reduce emissions from the transportation of our products by 15 percent by 2025 compared to 2015.
 Here are four ways on how we aim to achieve this goal:

 1. Making better use of our trucks’ capacities